 \textbf{Parallel Transaction Execution.} Executing a transaction involves multiple reads and writes to the UTXO Database to (1) verify the validity of the input coins, (2) delete the input coins, and (3) insert the output coins.
 If handled sequentially, transaction execution can quickly become the bottleneck of the whole system.
-Our implementation therefore uses a pool of threads in the Ledger Manager to execute transactions in parallel.\footnote{Despite parallelism, the UTXO database is the bottleneck for the entire system (\S\ref{sec:eval-resource}).} However, naively executing all transactions in parallel is problematic, because semantically the transactions in the ledger form an order, and must be executed strictly in this order to get to the correct final state (i.e., UTXO set).
+Our implementation therefore uses a pool of threads in the Ledger Manager to execute transactions in parallel.
+Despite the parallelism, the UTXO database is the bottleneck for the entire system (\S\ref{sec:eval-resource}).

+However, naively executing all transactions in parallel is problematic, because semantically the transactions in the ledger form an order, and must be executed strictly in this order to get to the correct final state, i.e., UTXO set.
 For example, suppose transactions \textit{T} and \textit{T'} both use UTXO \textit{u} as input, and \textit{T} appears first in the ledger.
 In this case, \textit{T'} should fail, since it tries to reuse \textit{u} when it has already been spent by \textit{T}.
-However, if \textit{T} and \textit{T'} are executed in parallel, race condition could happen where the inputs of \textit{T'} are checked before \textit{T} deletes \textit{u} from the UTXO Database, allowing \textit{T'} to execute.
+If we execute \textit{T} and \textit{T'} in parallel, race condition could happen where the inputs of \textit{T'} are checked before \textit{T} deletes \textit{u} from the UTXO set, allowing \textit{T'} to execute.